uwescience/DSSG2021-redistricting-website/georgia.md

 A curated reading list is provided below.

+* Bernstein, M., Duchin., M., (2017).
+A Formula goes to court: partisan gerrymandering and the efficiency gap. *Notices of the American Mathemathecal Society, 64*(9), 1-6.
-* Deford, D., Dhamankar, N., Duchin, M., Gupta, V., McPike, M., Schoenbach, G., & K., Sim (2021)Implementing partisan symmetry: Problems and paradoxes,arXiv
+* Deford, D., Dhamankar, N., Duchin, M., Gupta, V., McPike, M., Schoenbach, G., & Sim K. W., (2021).
+Implementing partisan symmetry: problems and paradoxes. *arXiv*, 1-20.

 ### Case Study Findings

+Given the 2020 Census, the population of Georgia grew by 1 million since the 2010 Census, in which casse, Georgia now contains 10.7 million residents.
+During the summer, state lawmakers will hold 11 town hall meetings for public hearing about the redistricting process in Georgia, which occurs every 10 years.
+By Sept.
+30, data regarding race counts, voting age, and housing occupancy status, will be release by the U.S. Census Bureau.
+By late fall this year (2021), the Georgia General Assembly will have a meeting to change the borders of the U.S House districts, state Senate, and state House.

+### Results

+The completed Georgia case study report will be published August 20th, 2021.
+Interested parties can view the team’s Georgia work-in-progress on our Github repository.